Alert Source Discuss

 ChainType

-A 2-byte value as defined in CAIP-350 corresponding to a CASA namespace, which allows users to know how to interpret and display the ChainReference and Address.
+A 2-byte value corresponding to a CASA namespace.
+It allows users to interpret and display the ChainReference and Address.
+Values are defined in the corresponding CAIP-350 profile for the namespace.

 ChainReferenceLength